tensionhead/SpyBOAT/README.md

 This repository also provides a Fiji plugin in ```/local-scripts/mask_wmovie_ij.py```, which allows for interactive masking.

-## Galaxy Web Server
+## Galaxy Web Tool

-SpyBOAT is ready for use on the [imaging.usegalaxy.eu platform](https://usegalaxy.eu/root?tool_id=/spyboat), you don't even need a login to try it out!
+SpyBOAT is ready for use on the [imaging.usegalaxy.eu](https://usegalaxy.eu/root?tool_id=/spyboat) platform, you don't even need a login to try it out.
+Just upload some data and start transforming/analyzing your movies!
+Galaxy offers a tour for new users to intruduce its web ui.

 ### For Server Admins: Installing SpyBOAT as a Galaxy Tool

 SpyBOAT is available in the [toolshed](https://toolshed.g2.bx.psu.edu/view/iuc/spyboat/639d2031d998), so it can be easily installed on your Galaxy instance.
-You can also directly see the ```/galaxy-tool``` folder.
+You can also directly go to the ```/galaxy-tool``` folder.
 There is a ```run_tests.sh``` which produces all SpyBOAT outputs in the cwd.

 ## Python scripting interface